Ion: Formation of ions in nonpolar liquids

 Solvent molecules cannot build up such solvating layers.
 However, the neutral molecules of the solute do have some dipole moments at their polar heads.
 These dipoles would be attracted by primary ions right after dissociation.
 This attraction creates a layer of the neutral solute molecules around central ions, which can be considered as solvation layer.
 Such solvated ions look like charged inverse micelles.
 Basically, solute amphiphilic molecules in nonpolar liquids are source of both, dissociation and self-solvation, which distinguishes this ionization from aqueous solutions dramatically.

-This concept led to creation of conductivity theory that fits experimental data for wide variety of nonpolar systems within up to 7 orders of magnitude.
+This concept led to creation of conductivity (non-aqueous) theory that fits experimental data for wide variety of nonpolar systems within up to 7 orders of magnitude.

 Ionization potential

 The energy required to detach an electron in its lowest energy state from an atom or molecule of a gas with less net electric charge is called the ionization potential, or ionization energy.
-The nth ionization energy of an atom is the energy required to detach its nth electron after the first n − 1 electrons have already been detached.
+The nth ionization energy of an atom is the energy required to detach its nth electron after the first (n − 1) electrons have already been detached.

 Each successive ionization energy is markedly greater than the last.
 Particularly great increases occur after any given block of atomic orbitals is exhausted of electrons.
 For this reason, ions tend to form in ways that leave them with full orbital blocks.
 For example, sodium has one valence electron in its outermost shell, so in ionized form it is commonly found with one lost electron, as Na+.
 On the other side of the periodic table, chlorine has seven valence electrons, so in ionized form it is commonly found with one gained electron, as Cl-.
 Caesium has the lowest measured ionization energy of all the elements and helium has the greatest.
 In general, the ionization energy of metals is much lower than the ionization energy of nonmetals, which is why, in general, metals will lose electrons to form positively charged ions and nonmetals will gain electrons to form negatively charged ions.